fridolinvii/tissue-classification-using-acoustic-waves-during-ablation-with-an-eryag-laser/Readme.md

 # Deep-learning approach for tissue classification using acoustic waves during ablation with an Er:YAG laser
-This is the code to the paper [Deep-learning approach for tissue classification using acoustic waves during ablation with an Er:YAG laser](https://doi.org/10.1109/ACCESS.2021.3113055) (IEEE Access 2021).
+This is the code to the paper [Deep-learning approach for tissue classification using acoustic waves during ablation with an Er:YAG laser (Updated)](https://arxiv.org/pdf/2406.14570) (Arxiv 2024).

 ## ATTENTION
 This This manuscript is currently undergoing revision due to issues identified with the data we received.